 It seems worth considering now, thirty years later, what, if anything, has changed, and whether this shocking and wanton destruction would take place again today in similar circumstances.
 Perhaps it’s those circumstances that are the key.
 In 1979, historic preservation and reuse downtown were not yet well-established, and many still worried about when or how downtown would be revitalized.
 Perhaps, then, it was just lack of faith—or imagination, or courage—on the part of the PADC as to what was the true potential of an historic structure like the Munsey.
 In hindsight, we probably can unanimously agree that a sensitive restoration and reuse of the Munsey would have been a far better amenity for Pennsylvania Avenue than the bland hotel building that sits there today.

-The site as it looks today.
+The site as it looks today (photo by the author).

 1. Amazing blog entry.
 I was here in 1980 but simply have no memory of this building or of its demolition.
 Goode didn't document this building in "Capitol Losses" and thus my ignorance of its history (although I am very familiar with the vintage postcard).
 Thank you for educating me!